Douglasville in Douglas County, Georgia — The American South (South Atlantic)

 Erected 2002 by “Moonlight & Magnolias,” The Town & Country Garden Club, The Cultural Arts Center, The Old Courthouse, Inc., and Douglas County Tourism & History Commission.

 Location.
 33° 45.017′ N, 84° 45′ W. Marker is in Douglasville, Georgia, in Douglas County.
 Marker is at the intersection of West Broad Street (U.S. 78) and Courthouse Square East, on the right when traveling east on West Broad Street.
+The marker stands at the northeast corner of the Old Douglas County Courthouse.
 Touch for map.
-The marker stands at the northeast corner of the Old Douglas County Courthouse.
 Marker is at or near this postal address: 6754 West Broad Street, Douglasville GA 30134, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Douglas County (within shouting distance of this marker); Vansant Brothers (about 300 feet away, measured in a direct line); Clarkdale Historic District (approx. 7.9 miles away); Coats & Clark Thread Mill (approx. 7.9 miles away); Clarkdale Mill Village Historic District (approx. 8 miles away); Site of the Campbell County Court House (approx. 8.1 miles away); Sweet Water Town Site (approx. 8.3 miles away); Hardee's Corps at Powder Springs (approx. 8˝ miles away).
 Touch for a list and map of all markers in Douglasville.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 28, 2012, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 353 times since then and 2 times this year.
+This page was last revised on June 13, 2020.
+It was originally submitted on August 28, 2012, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 388 times since then.
 Photo 1. submitted on August 28, 2012, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.

 Editor’s want-list for this marker.
 A wide shot of the marker and its surroundings. • Can you help?